Hosting and bandwidth provided by MacAce.net.

 Photo Credit: Apple, Inc.

 Global original prices for the iPod touch (5th Gen) in 24 different countries and territories follow; organized alphabetically by region.
+Please note that prices with an asterisk (*) are bound by carrier contractual obligations.

 For global original prices for all iPod, iPhone, and iPad models in one particular country on a single page, please refer to Everyi.com's Global Original Prices section.